lmlui/Jorg/README.md

 This is a method to help circularize genomes from shotgun metagenomics data.
 We named this project Jorg after J&ouml;rgmungandr, <em>aka</em> the Midgard Serpent, from Norse mythology.
 It is an example of an ouroboros, a snake biting its own tail.

-Contact Lauren with questions (lmlui at lbl dot gov)
+Contact Lauren with questions (lmlui at lbl dot gov).

 Please see the manuscript ["A method for achieving complete microbial genomes and better quality bins from metagenomics data" on bioRxiv](https://www.biorxiv.org/content/10.1101/2020.03.05.979740v2.full) and cite it if you use this method.